zuozhenggh/learning-library/common/labs/setup-compute/setup-19c-freetier.md

 - **Contributors** - Sanjay Narvekar, Troy Anthony, Anoosha Pilli, Arabella Yao, Jeffrey Malcolm Jr.
 - **Last Updated By/Date** - Kay Malcolm, August 2020

-## Need Help?
-Having an issue or found an error?
-Click the question mark icon in the upper left corner to contact the LiveLabs team directly.